web-platform-tests/interop/README.md

 Please see the [Interop 2026 Dashboard](https://wpt.fyi/interop-2026) and [Interop 2026 README](./2026/README.md) for the current iteration of the project!

+## Proposing a focus area for 2027

+**Interop 2027 is now [open](https://github.com/web-platform-tests/interop/issues/new/choose) for proposals!** See the [proposal guide](./proposal_guide.md) for details, and how to give your proposal the best chance of success.

 ## The Purpose of the Interop Project

 *Improve interoperability significantly for the benefit of users and web developers.*